Demianeen/Demianeen/README.md

 ## About me

 ✨&nbsp;Active neovim and nix user
-📚&nbsp;Trying to learn low level stuff
+📚&nbsp;Learning backend development and low level stuff
-🎨&nbsp;Learning as a hobby
+🎨&nbsp;Like to learn and read in free time

 ###